 After freelancing for Dragonfly, Kathryn joined the team full-time in 2016.
 She supports a number of client needs – ranging from corporate transcription projects to international development proposals.

 When Kathryn has your project, “Everything is well cared for, like a baby,” she said.
 “I am not the speediest editor, but I am very thorough and I take great care.”

 When she’s not editing for Dragonfly, Kathryn is often … editing.
 Years ago, she helped fact-check a colleague’s travel book.
 This was “before the internet,” she says, so she had to use phone books from the library to confirm details, like restaurant hours and addresses.
 Her thoughtful editing and careful fact-checking led to a freelance career editing travel books, cookbooks and historical biographies that has lasted more than 20 years.
 She also freelance copyedits mystery shopper reports and the occasional technical document from former colleagues.

 Kathryn enjoys the variety of her work.
 She also prefers to experience things like kayaking and bears through manuscript pages, from the comforts of her home.
 She’s not much of a traveler, aside from trips to the beach with her daughter and extended family.

 She loves hanging out with her friends, family and a glass of wine, she says.
 She loves college basketball, the Orioles, and other people’s dogs.

 She’s not much of a bookworm, because she’s “always editing.”
 Instead, she prefers old, silent movies.
 She’s impressed by what filmmakers created with a dearth of words.
 Sometimes, it’s interesting.
-Other times, horrible – especially given the “special effects” of the time.
-The best part, she says, is there are “no words.”
+Other times, horrible — especially given the “special effects” of the time.
+The best part, she said, is there are “no words.”

 This post was written by Melissa Blevins, a writer at Dragonfly Editorial.